-There are excellent doctors and hospitals to be found throughout the world.
-Your tour director and Alex will see to it that you are well taken care of.
+There are excellent doctors and hospitals to be found throughout Canada.
+Your tour director, with the help of the local representative, will see to it that you are well taken care of.

-If you are taking drugs under a physician's orders, have the container clearly labeled and carry a copy of the prescription with you.
+If you are taking drugs under a physician's orders, have the container clearly labeled and, if possible, carry a copy of the prescription with you at all times.
 Carry medicines in your hand luggage.
-Let us know if you're under medical treatment.
+Let the tour director know if you're under medical treatment.
 You should also get a clean bill of health from your doctor before you go.
-If you wear eyeglasses, take an extra pair with you.
+If you wear eyeglasses, take an extra pair with you, as well as a copy of the prescription.

 Medical insurance policies vary widely, and you may or may not be covered by your policies when abroad.
-Many policies do cover travel overseas but with specific limits.
+Many policies DO NOT cover you while in Canada.
 Medicare and Medicaid do not cover expenses outside of the United States.
 It is wise to review your policies or check with your insurance agent to be sure.